-Impact on Lowering Drug Prices is Questionable
+Questionable Impact on Lowering Drug Pricing

 Some question the efficacy of these bills on having any real impact to lower drug prices or even to reduce patients’ individual prescription drug cost-sharing.
 Several states have already passed laws addressing gag clauses and pharmacies have refused to sign such contracts.